TylerYep/landmark/README.md

 Hopefully this doesn't take forever.
 If you simply want all of the images, use the .sh file or download from a link on the Kaggle page.

+pip install cnn_finetune

+## To ask TAs:
+- Do we still want data augmentation when we have too much training data?